solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 will consume a fixed 300 CUs to decode one or more `TransactionHeaderParameters`.
 An additional 150 CUs per writable account which has a PRAW fee will be charged for the transaction which is equivalent to `transfer` instruction in `SystemProgram`.
-There will be a cost of 150 CUs per call to rebate syscall and set PRAW fee syscall.
 These costs could change and the future development related to the consumption of CUs while loading writable accounts can additionally take into consideration if PRAW fees are enabled on the loaded accounts.